labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/pull.md

 - Pull multiple images: `sealos pull imageID1 imageID2 imageID3`

-These are the usage guidelines for the `sealos push` command.
-We hope this helps you.
-If you encounter any issues during the process, please feel free to ask us.
+The above is a usage guide for the `sealos push` command, hoping to help you.
+If you encounter any problems during use, feel free to ask us.